intel/gstreamer-media-SDK/README.md

 For a list of more options when configuring the build, refer to the meson_options.txt file inside the source directory or run mesonconf inside the build directory.

-Next step is to compile and install the GStreamer-MSDK plugins:
+Next step is to compile the GST-MFX plugins:

 	cd ../gst-msdk-build
 	ninja

-To uninstall the plugins:

-	make uninstall

 If you intend to rebuild the plugins after making changes to the source code or you would want to change some of the build options after uninstalling the plugins, it is highly recommended to